pollen-robotics/python-template/README.md

 Finaly [mypy](https://mypy.readthedocs.io/en/stable/index.html) will statically check type errors.
 It runs in *strict* mode in this example.
 Feel free to [release the constraint](https://mypy.readthedocs.io/en/stable/getting_started.html?highlight=strict#strict-mode-and-configuration) if it is not suitable for your project.

 These tools are configured in *setup.cfg*.
+The version of these tools is pre-defined in order to avoid errors between local and remote checks.
+It is a good practive to keep them up to date.

 **A code not compliant with PEP8 guidelines will not be merged.**